Capital Cost Allowance: Full-year rule

 As this is an example of a converging series for a geometric progression, this can be simplified further to become:

 The net present after-tax value of a capital investment then becomes:

 Half-year rule

 For capital investments where CCA is calculated under the half-year rule, the CCA tax shield calculation is modified as follows:

 Therefore, the net present after-tax value of a capital investment is determined to be:

 Case Law

 In cases where claims have been contested or disallowed by the Canada Revenue Agency, the Supreme Court of Canada has interpreted the Capital Cost Allowance in a fairly broad manner, allowing deductions on property which was owned for a very brief period of time, and property which is leased back to the vendor from which it originated.
 These decisions demonstrate the flexibility of the Capital Cost Allowance as a legal tax reduction strategy.

+Impact

+A notable example of how the Capital Cost Allowance can impact business activity was seen in the Canadian film industry in the 1970s, when the government of Pierre Trudeau introduced new regulations to facilitate the production of Canadian films by increasing the Capital Cost Allowance for film production to 100 per cent in 1974.
+While some important and noteworthy films were made under the program, and some film directors who released their first films in this era emerged as among Canada's most important and influential filmmakers of the era, the new regulations also had an entirely unforeseen side effect: a sudden rush of low-budget horror and genre films, intended as pure tax shelters since they were designed not to turn a conventional profit.
+Many of the films, in fact, were made by American filmmakers, whose projects had been rejected by the Hollywood studio system as not commercially viable.

+The period officially ended in 1982, when the Capital Cost Allowance for film production was reduced to 50 per cent, although films that had entered production under the program continued to be released for another few years afterward.